xaerincl/labels_to_cvat/README.md

 add -no_zip at the end if you dont need/want the .zip files with the images

+This will create 2 .zip files inside the image folder.
+One with the images and one with the labels and other necessary files to import the dataset into CVAT.

 ## Demo

 we have a folder named 'images' with 2 images and their corresponding label (yolo format .txt) like: